Distance Education (COSER 420)

 Open enrollment is available to start students on the path to course completion for credit recovery, for course accrual for transfer students, or for unique course needs.
-CA BOCES provides full student support with traveling NYS certified teachers.
+CA BOCES provides full student support with traveling NYS certified DL teachers.
 Contact Karen Insley with questions and support.

 Benefits of an online courses: